-The TOE is identified by the versions Infineon Smart Card IC (Security Controller) SLE66CX322P/ m1484b14 and m1484f18, with RSA 2048 V1.30 and specific IC Dedicated Software and each with production line indicator "2" (Dresden) or "5" (Altis).
-Each version has only one fixed evaluated configuration at the time of delivery.
+The TOE is identified by the version Infineon Smart Card IC (Security Controller) SLE66CX642P/m1485b16 with RSA 2048 V1.30 and specific IC Dedicated Software with production line indicator "2" (Dresden).
+The TOE has only one fixed evaluated configuration at the time of delivery.